 - Review and follow the information presented in the Airbag Supplemental Restraint System section in this chapter. - Use the correct safety belt buckle for that seating position (the buckle closest to the direction the tongue is coming from). - Insert the belt tongue into the proper buckle until you hear a snap and feel it latch.
 Make sure the tongue is securely fastened in the buckle. - Keep the buckle release button pointing up and away from the safety seat, with the tongue between the child seat and the release button, to prevent accidental unbuckling. - Place seat back in upright position. - Put the safety belt in the automatic locking mode.
-Refer to Automatic locking mode (passenger side front seating position-Regular Cab) (passenger side front and rear seating positions-SuperCrew and SuperCab) (if equipped).

-• LATCH lower anchors are recommended for use by children up to 22 kg (48 pounds) in a child restraint.
-Top tether anchors can be used for children up to 27 kg (60 pounds) in a child restraint, and to provide upper torso restraint for children up to 36 kg (80 pounds) using an upper torso harness and a belt-positioning booster.
+Refer to Automatic locking mode passenger side front and rear seating positions (if equipped). - LATCH lower anchors are recommended for use by children up to 48 lb (22 kg) in a child restraint.
+Top tether anchors can be used for children up to 60 lb (27 kg) in a child restraint, and to provide upper torso restraint for children up to 80 lb (36 kg) using an upper torso harness and a belt-positioning booster.